wizlee/portfolio-experiment/README.md

 3. Complete the landing page.
 4. Complete footer with updated social media URLs.
 5. Put all work in progress content into a collapsible section.
+6. Showcase gallery & grid layout in work in progress section.

 ## Credits ##